Golden Gully and Archway: Description

 Golden Gully and Archway is a deeply incised man induced braided channel system.
 The Gully banks contain shafts and drives that demonstrate the mining techniques used by European and Chinese miners to reach gold deposits.

 Intensive and successive fossicking activities had led to a massive landscape alteration.
 The course of the Tambaroora Creek has been changed and variegated and in all sections its bed has been lowered below the 1851 level.
 The combined action of fossicking and erosion and sculptured the former banks of the creek into spires, organ pipes and arches.
 When viewed from within the Gully these structures appear to change colour according to the time of day and incidence of direct sunlight.
+The Grand Arch at Golden Gully collapsed after a prolonged period of wet weather in November 2021.
+No trace of it remains.

 Heritage listing

 As at 26 November 1999, Golden Gully and Archway is a major site on the Hill End-Tambaroora goldfield where large scale alluvial fossicking was undertaken by European and Chinese miners.
 The gully is evidence of the onset of the 1851 goldrush.
 It displays the difference between European and Chinese mining techniques during the 19th century.
 In particular the eroded gully has exposed the square European shafts and the round Chinese shafts in a dramatic and unique landscape.

 Golden Gully and Archway was listed on the New South Wales State Heritage Register on 2 April 1999.